 He is currently co-writing with Peter Kruger the film of his novel, THE AGE OF MAGIC.

-Ben Okri’s adaptation of Camus’s The Outsider, the first major production of this 20th century classic for the British stage, is being performed at The Coronet, Notting Hill Gate, from September 14th.
+Ben Okri’s adaptation of Camus’s The Outsider, the first major production of this 20th century classic for the British stage, was performed at The Coronet, Notting Hill Gate, in September 2018.